Computer-aided analyses of stochastic first-order methods, via interpolation conditions for stochastic optimization: Framework for computer-aided analysis of stochastic methods

 \section{Framework for computer-aided analysis of stochastic methods}

 This section presents a framework for automated analysis of stochastic first-order methods; via the introduction of expected values as variables to PEP formulations.
-We first define the classes of problems on which the framework applies, before presenting a spectrum of SDP formulations whose solutions provide convergence rates on these problems.
+We first define the classes of problems on which the framework applies, before presenting the associated SDP formulation.